teoshibin/COMP3012_Compiler_CW/cw1/README.md

 6. **Main.hs**

     Main file.
-You can use a command such as
+You can use a command such as (or run `cpcpl` batch for the same result)
     ```batch
         ghc Main -o mtc
     ```